SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 Forge
 ~~~~~~

 The following commands are available only when using the Sponge coremod on Forge.
-Other implementations of the Sponge API, such as Granite, do not include these commands.
+Other implementations of the Sponge API, such as SpongeVanilla, do not include these commands.

 ====================  ========================================  ====================
 Command               Description                               Permission